PowerBiDevCamp/FabricUserApiDemo/Setup.md

 <img src="./images/Setup/media/image8.png"   style="width:30%" />

-The AppSettings.cs file contains several GUID-based Ids for ApplicationId, a Fabric capacity ID and the Azure AD object Ids for two users, a group and a service principal which are used to test workspace role assignment.
+The AppSettings.cs file contains several GUID-based Ids for ApplicationId, a Fabric capacity Id and the Azure AD object Ids for two users, a group and a service principal which are used to test workspace role assignment.